vennbury/lessons/python/basics/regular-expressions/regex-exercises.md

 project: exercise
 ---

-This lesson contains a number of regex exercises.
+This lesson contains several regex exercises.
 Each link leads to REPLIT - an online IDE.
 Complete these exercises to solidify your knowledge of regular expressions.

 <br>